 Each criterion will be scored on a scale from 0-5 and the maximum overall score is 15.
 The threshold for individual criteria is 3.
 Proposals failing to achieve the threshold score for any of the individual criteria will be rejected.
-Proposals will be ranked according to the overall scores in a descending order.
-However, apart from the proposal-level evaluation there will also be a portfolio-level assessment done by the Evaluation Panel which will take into consideration also other factors like balanced use of the services and the available capacities to execute the Business Development cases.

 An Evaluation Summary Report will be sent to applicants approximately 6 weeks from submission deadline.
 The entire process from proposal submission until the end of service delivery could take up to 9 months in the case that your proposal is selected for funding.